Travel Washington Intercity Bus

 Since 2010, the Gold Line runs twice daily along US 395 to Spokane and key transit hubs, including Spokane International Airport

-We contract with private bus operators to provide intercity bus service.
-The Federal Transit Administration provides funding for the program.
-Through a public-private partnership, Greyhound Bus Lines provides in-kind match in the form of connecting services.
-The Travel Washington intercity bus network will continue to expand as funding becomes available.
+WSDOT contracts with private bus operators to provide intercity bus service.
+The Federal Transit Administration provides funding for the program under the Formula Grants for Rural Areas 5311 program.
+Through a public-private partnership, private operators provide in-kind match by way of applying the value of unsubsidized connecting intercity bus service.
+The Travel Washington intercity bus network hopes to continue to expand as more funding becomes available.

 Travel Washington Intercity Bus Program Study